 Shakespeare makes use of several poetic techniques in ‘Sonnet 44’.
 These include but are not limited to alliteration, enjambment, and allusion.
 The first of these, alliteration, occurs when words are used in succession, or at least appear close together, and begin with the same sound.
 For example, “For, “From,” and “far” in lines three and four as well as “leap large lengths” in line ten.

-An allusion is an expression that’s meant to call something specific to mind without directly stating it.
-In the last lines of the poem the poet alludes to a generalized belief at the time that everything on earth was made up of four elements: earth, air, water, and fire.
+An allusion is an expression that’s meant to call something specific to the mind without directly stating it.
+In the last lines of the poem, the poet alludes to a generalized belief at the time that everything on earth was made up of four elements: earth, air, water, and fire.

 Another important technique commonly used in poetry is enjambment.
 It occurs when a line is cut off before its natural stopping point.
 Enjambment forces a reader down to the next line, and the next, quickly.
 One has to move forward in order to comfortably resolve a phrase or sentence.
 For example, the transitions between lines three and four and nine and ten.